imam-db/sql_datawrangling/README.md

 ## Introduction

 This project contains code for analyzing e-commerce sales data of a company called Olist.
 The data contains information about customer orders, reviews, payments, and more.
-The aim of the project is to understand sales patterns and customer behavior.
+The aim of the project is to understand sales patterns, customer behavior and delivery

 ## Requirements